 Critical appraisal should involve an assessment of the risk of bias in the relevant studies and may also involve an assessment of how the studies were reported.

 As librarians, we are generally not involved in the appraisal process, but we can provide guidance on finding critical appraisal tools if needed.
 They are generally specific to a given study design or research methodology.
-The following are some frequently used critical appraisal tools.
+The following are some suggested tools but this list is not exhaustive and they may not have been validated.

 Julian PT Higgins, Douglas G Altman and Jonathan AC Sterne on behalf of the Cochrane Statistical Methods Group and the Cochrane Bias Methods Group.
 Assessing risk of bias in included studies.
 In Cochrane Handbook for Systematic Reviews of Interventions Version 5.1.0 [updated March 2011).
 Chapter 8.
 Available from http://handbook-5-1.cochrane.org